 Finding time to enjoy her hobbies like photography and field training are keys to her success as a long time veterinarian and has been proud to be part of the SE community for so many years.

 Growing up on a cow-calf farm as a member of the Pipestone 4-H Beef & Heifer Club, she always enjoyed being around cattle, cats, dogs, and horses.
 Spending all that time with them came with a natural curiosity for wanting to know more about how to help an animal in need.
 She also was a bookworm and read a lot of Animal Ark and James Herriot Books, so being a veterinarian has been the goal since elementary school.

 Her goal with every patient, big or small, is to have them as comfortable as possible.
 She accomplishes this by getting to know a nervous pet, calmly handling livestock, and providing pain relief.

-Kendra shares her home with her cat Phoebe, which she raised since a kitten.
-Phoebe has a Cerebellar Hypoplasia (the portion of the brain that controls movement is smaller than usual) making her wobbly and unable to jump, but making her an expert at cuddles and loves to walk in the grass.
+Kendra shares her home with her cat Phoebe, which she has raised since a kitten.
+Phoebe has Cerebellar Hypoplasia (the portion of the brain that controls movement is smaller than usual) making her wobbly and unable to jump, but making her an expert at cuddles and loves to walk in the grass.

 Kendra’s mantra is “Be well.”

 Greg comes to PAHC from Ontario where he worked most recently in industry, government and clinical practice.
 He graduated from the Western College of Veterinary Medicine in 1991.
 His interests include surgery, emergency management and animal welfare.
 Greg enjoys working with all animals and welcomes the opportunity to get to know all the clients of PAHC, both human and animal.